skoyamalab/skoyamalab.github.io/_news/announcement20230714.md

 related_posts: false
 ---

-Two papers has been accepted to [IEEE WASPAA 2023](https://waspaa.com/) from our lab!
+Two papers has been accepted to [IEEE WASPAA 2023](https://waspaa.com/) from our team!